A publication of the Renewal Fellowship

 Introducing Channels Magazine

-The Renewal Fellowship Within The Presbyterian Church in Canada was founded in 1982.
-Over the next year, plans were made to begin a magazine to reassure isolated and sometimes discouraged Presbyterians in Canada who wanted renewal that they were not alone.
-The name Channels was chosen as its name for two reasons.
-Word associations suggested television channels.
-Media.
-Communication.
-Getting the news out.
-Christians who remember the old hymns have another recall for Channels: “Channels only, blessed Saviour.”
-We wanted Channels to be an instrument of blessing for The Presbyterian Church in Canada.
+The Renewal Fellowship within The Presbyterian Church in Canada was founded in May 1982, and during the next year, plans were made to begin a magazine to reassure isolated and sometimes discouraged Presbyterians in Canada who wanted renewal that they were not alone.
+Word associations with media, communication, and television channels resonated with the old hymn, “Channels only, blessed Master”, and suggested the name Channels.
+And so, Channels – intended to be an instrument of blessing for The Presbyterian Church in Canada – debuted in the fall of 1983.

 Recognizing the high quality of this magazine prompted a desire to make a digital archive of all 66 issues.
 Each article is presented in text format, and at the bottom, a searchable, downloadable PDF copy of the issue opens at the page where the article originally appeared.
 Enjoy!